- To develop pan-European research on Early, Timely and Quality Psychosocial Interventions in Dementia.

 Who is involved?

-- In September 2017 we have 170 members (academic and clinical researchers) from 19 European countries and 4 countries outside Europe from the following professional disciplines: clinical or academic psychology / neuropsychology, medical sociology, social medicine, epidemiology, social work, occupational therapy, human movement therapy (physiotherapy), gerontological and mental health nursing, primary care physicians (GPs), and specialist physicians in geriatric medicine, neurology / neuropsychiatry, psychiatry and old age psychiatry..
+- In March 2021 we had 229 members (academic and clinical researchers) from 19 European countries (UK, Ireland, Austria, Belgium, Luxembourg, Netherlands, Denmark, Norway, Finland, Sweden, Czech Republic, Poland, Italy, Spain, France, Germany, Portugal, Malta and Switzerland) and 2 countries outside Europe (USA and Australia) from the following professional disciplines: clinical or academic psychology / neuropsychology, medical sociology, social medicine, epidemiology, social work, occupational therapy, human movement therapy (physiotherapy), gerontological and mental health nursing, primary care physicians (GPs), and specialist physicians in geriatric medicine, neurology / neuropsychiatry, psychiatry and old age psychiatry.

 - Senior academic and clinical researchers, who are affiliated with a Research or Dissemination Unit in Dementia Care or University Department and who have a strong international published reputation in dementia care research.